sheepolata/WorldInConflictSim/README.md

 ### 14/04/2021

+Can display or hide information about current selected community using keyboard input.

 Added a small animation when a caravan arrives to a city.

 Receiving a caravan now slightly boost the race's birth rate.